straysheep-dev/straysheep-dev.github.io/docs/blog/posts/nzyme-rpi-proxmox-tailscale.md

 ## Raspberry Pi OS

+After writing the image file to external media, you'll see two partitions:

+- `bootfs/`
+- `rootfs/`

 Raspbery Pi OS has no Debian style preseed.cfg or cloud-init system built in by default.
 Although there are projects out there and ways to do this, we'll take the most straight forward *and* universal approach, giving us the initial access we need to do really anything we'd want for any use case.

-It's worth noting the `rpi-imager` utility can configure all of the following.
+It's worth noting the [`rpi-imager`](https://github.com/raspberrypi/rpi-imager) utility can configure all of the following.
 Lets assume you want to stick with a built in tool like `dd`, or another utility for some reason.
 No matter how you write the RaspiOS image to disk, these steps will work (as of November 2024 / Bookworm).

 !!! note "Auto-connect to WiFi?"